lexsorokin/Nested-Menu/README.md

 source .venv/bin/activate   # linux or macos
 ```

-:exclamation: Make sure that there's a "(venv)" title at the start of a terminal path line - that means you've succeeded at venv-activation.
+:exclamation: Make sure that there's a "(.venv)" title at the start of a terminal path line - that means you've succeeded at venv-activation.

 5. Install requirements: